-Figure 3 Proposed Floorplans
+Figure 4 Proposed Floorplans

 - 8.11 All of the rooms accord with the standards as set out within the HMO SPD (October 2019) and 'The Standards for Houses in Multiple Occupation' document dated September 2018.
-Furthermore, all habitable rooms would have good access to natural light. - 8.14 Impact on neighbouring living conditions - 8.15 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property either as a dwellinghouse (Class C3) which involves occupation by a single family, would be unlikely to be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation. - 8.16 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
+Furthermore, all habitable rooms would have good access to natural light. - 8.12 Impact on neighbouring living conditions - 8.13 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property either as a dwellinghouse (Class C3) which involves occupation by a single family, would be unlikely to be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation. - 8.14 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
 Paragraphs 9.1-9.10 discuss the negative impacts of HMO concentrations on local communities and points to the cumulative environmental effects of HMO concentrations.
-However, given that there is not an over-concentration of HMOs within the surrounding area, it is considered that the impact of one further HMO would not be significantly harmful. - 8.17 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property as a dwellinghouse (Class C3), would not be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation. - 8.18 Whilst activity in regards to coming and goings to the site as well as cooking and general household activities, through the occupants possibly not acting as a collective and therefore cooking meals on an individual basis, may be increased with the introduction of a HMO in this location, it would not result in an overconcentration of HMOs within the surrounding area, and therefore it is considered that the impact of one further HMO
+However, given that there is not an over-concentration of HMOs within the surrounding area, it is considered that the impact of one further HMO would not be significantly harmful. - 8.15 Whilst activity in regards to coming and goings to the site as well as cooking and general household activities, through the occupants possibly not acting as a collective and therefore cooking meals on an individual basis, may be increased with the introduction of a HMO in this location, it would not result in an overconcentration of HMOs within the surrounding area, and therefore it is considered that the impact of one further HMO (bringing the total to two within a 50m radius) would not have any demonstrable adverse impact to wider amenity.

-- (bringing the total to two within a 50m radius) would not have any demonstrable adverse impact to wider amenity. - 8.19 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal.
+8.16 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal.

-8.20 Highways/Parking
+8.17 Highways/Parking